 The edges of the WonderBoard must overlap a framing member.
 Do not simply screw the edge to plywood.
 The resulting structural instability could ruin the tile.

 The heads of screws and nails should be flush to the surface, but don't try to recess them as you would drywall screws and nails.
-You could crack or chip the cement.
-Space fasteners by 6 to 8 inches on both the edges and middle of the sheet and place them from 1/2 to 2 inches from the edges.
+You could crack or chip the material.
+Space fasteners by 6 to 8 inches on both the edges and middle of the sheet, and keep them 2 inches from the edges.

 Allow at least 24 hours for the mortar to set before installing tiles on top of WonderBoard.